Skip to content

 Added in version 1.7.31

 All subscribers run in the server service of DataFlux Func.
-After receiving a message, the subscriber will generate a function execution task based on the configuration and send it to worker for execution.
+After receiving a message, a function execution task is generated based on the configuration and sent to worker for execution.

 Subscribers support two subscription methods:

-1. Single Subscription: Regardless of how many server replicas are started, the subscriber will only run in one of the server instances.
+1. Single Subscription: Regardless of how many server replicas are started, the subscriber will only run in one of the server replicas.

-2. Multiple Subscriptions: When multiple server replicas are started, the subscriber will run in each server instance.
+2. Multiple Subscriptions: When multiple server replicas are started, the subscriber will run in each of the server replicas.

 For Redis subscribers, since shared subscription processing is not supported, multiple subscriptions will only lead to duplicate message consumption.
 Therefore, only single subscription is currently supported.

-For MQTT and Kafka subscribers, you can choose between single or multiple subscriptions.
+For MQTT and Kafka subscribers, you can choose either single or multiple subscriptions.

-When using multiple subscriptions with MQTT, the Topic needs to be in the form of $share/group_name/topic_name for shared subscription, otherwise you will receive duplicate messages.
+When using multiple subscriptions for MQTT, the Topic needs to be subscribed in the format of $share/group_name/topic_name, otherwise duplicate messages will be received.

 For information about the services included in DataFlux Func and starting multiple server replicas, please refer to Deployment and Maintenance / Architecture, Scaling, and Resource Limiting.